yplai/ECAT/README.md

 Authors: Yi-Pin Lai and Thomas R. Ioerger.

-ECAT is a free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/licenses/) as published by the Free Software Foundation.
+ECAT is a free pipeline.
+It can be redistributed and/or modified under the terms of the [GNU General Public License](http://www.gnu.org/licenses/) as published by the Free Software Foundation.